DavidBrown67/Dog-Photography/README.md

 **Test**
 I tested that the About worked properly when used with a desktop, tablet and a mobile.
-I tested that the carousel worked using Google Chrome, Firefox, Microsoft Edge and Apple Safari.
+I tested it was consistent when using Google Chrome, Firefox, Microsoft Edge and Apple Safari.
 When viewed using a mobile device I checked that the photo moved above the text as I wished and was easy to read

 **Result**